 Check underwater for leaks (bubbles) at beginning of every dive.
 Your buddy may be better able to spot these than you.
 Check each other.

-Service your regulator annually or as recommended by manufacturer (some are 2 years)
+Service your regulator annually or as recommended by manufacturer.

 Consider where you will clip or stow your alternate 2nd stage or "octo".
 It should be somewhere in the triangle formed by your chin and outer edges of your ribs.

 Consider a primary-donate, long-hose configuration.
 This gear configuration gives you seven feet instead of three feet of hose for sharing air.
-This makes sharing air more comfortable by allowing you and your buddy to spread out a bit - instead of having to be in each other's face.
-It may also make it less likely that you accidentally dislodge the regulator from your buddy (because of tight quarters).
-Panicked out-of-air divers are reported to often grab your primary regulator anyway - if this happens, this gear configuration keeps your alternate backup regulator where you can always easily retreive it, just below your chin on your necklace.
+This makes sharing air more comfortable by allowing you and your buddy to spread out a bit instead of having to be in each other's face.
+It may also make it less likely that you accidentally dislodge the regulator from your buddy's mouth in an air-sharing emergency.
+Panicked out-of-air divers are reported to often grab your primary regulator anyway - if this happens, this gear configuration keeps your alternate backup regulator where you can always easily retrieve it, just below your chin on your necklace.
 This configuration is typically required for tec diving.

-To connect the quick disconnect (QD) fitting - push the hose onto the male valve fitting while pulling the female flange backwards toward the 1st stage end of the hose.
-The same process will allow you to disconnect - push the hose into the fitting while pulling the flange away from the fitting, then pull the hose off the fitting once you feel it disconnect.
+To connect the quick disconnect (QD) fitting - push the hose onto the male valve fitting while pulling the female flange of the fitting backwards toward the 1st stage end of the hose.
+The same process will allow you to disconnect: push the hose into the fitting while pulling the flange away from the fitting, then pull the hose off the fitting once you feel it disconnect.
 Connecting and disconnecting is easier when there is no pressure in the line.
-If the line is pressurized, pushing the inflator button while disconnecting may help you to disconnect.
+If the line is pressurized, pushing the inflator button while disconnecting may help relieve the pressure so you can disconnect more easily.

 Check if the metal valve connection is easy or difficult.
 If the valve stem or the hose end of the quick disconnect are soiled or worn, they may need to be cleaned or replaced.

-Practice disconnecting quickly by feel, while swimming down and venting from your hip dump in event of a stuck inflator which could lead to uncontrolled buoyant ascent.
+Practice disconnecting quickly by feel, while swimming down and venting from your hip dump and then using the oral inflate mechanism to re-establish neutral buoyance.
+This is the procedure to deal with an inflator that sticks open (on) which could lead to uncontrolled buoyant ascent if you don't vent the excess gas and disconnect the inflator hose.

-Check the hose for significant nicks, cuts, cracks, or signs of wear and replace if damaged.
+Check the hose condition for significant nicks, cuts, cracks, or signs of wear and replace if damaged.

 Replace the hose every 5 years even if no signs of wear are evident to avoid hose failure and sudden loss of gas at depth.